-The reasons people are so worried and stressed these days are many, from the ongoing pandemic to the other crises it has caused, and the general demands of life in a modern society, which makes it extremely necessary for people to know the symptoms of stress in addition to measuring it with Samsung health or other means.
+The reasons people are so worried and stressed these days are many, from the ongoing lockdown situation to the other crises it has caused, and the general demands of life in a modern society, which makes it extremely necessary for people to know the symptoms of stress in addition to measuring it with Samsung health or other means.

 According to Cleveland Clinic, here are the chief symptoms of stress:

 - “Dizziness or a general feeling of “being out of it.”

 - Increase in or loss of appetite.

 - Muscle tension in neck, face, or shoulders.